Maximilian I, Holy Roman Emperor: Jewish and Romani policies

 It was Maximilian's support that enabled Reuchlin to fully devote himself to Jewish literature.
-Like his father Frederick III and his grandson Ferdinand I, he held Jewish physicians and teachers in high esteem.
-In 1514, he appointed Paulus Ricius, a Jew who converted to Christianity, as his personal physician.
-He was more interested in Ricius's Hebrew skills than in his medical abilities though.
-In 1515, he reminded his treasurer Jakob Villinger that Ricius was admitted for the purpose of translating the Talmud into Latin, and urged Villinger to keep an eye on him.
-Perhaps overwhelmed by the emperor's request, Ricius only managed to translate two out of sixty-three Mishna tractates before the emperor's death.
-Ricius managed to publish a translation of Joseph Gikatilla's Kabbalistic work The Gates of Light, which was dedicated to Maximilian, though.
-It was under Frederick and Maximilian that the foundation of Modern Judaism arose, steeped in Humanism.
+Like his father, Frederick III and his grandson Ferdinand I, he held Jewish physicians and teachers in high esteem.
+In 1514, he appointed Paolo Riccio, a Jew who converted to Christianity, as his personal physician.
+He was more interested in Riccio's Hebrew skills than in his medical abilities, though.
+In 1515, he reminded his treasurer Jakob Villinger that Riccio was admitted for the purpose of translating the Talmud into Latin, and urged Villinger to keep an eye on him.
+Perhaps overwhelmed by the emperor's request, Riccio only managed to translate two out of sixty-three Mishnah tractates before the emperor's death.
+Ricius managed to publish a translation of Joseph ben Abraham Gikatilla's Kabbalistic work The Gates of Light, which was dedicated to Maximilian, though.
+It was under Frederick and Maximilian that the foundation of modern Judaism arose, steeped in humanism.

 It was under Maximilian that policies concerning the Romani became harsher.
-In 1500, a notice was given to the Romani that they had to leave Germany by the next Easter, or become outlaws (the Romani had to evade the law by following a constant circuit from an area to another, and at times, obtain patronage from aristocrats).
+In 1500, a notice was given to the Romani that they had to leave Germany by the next Easter, or become outlaws (the Romani had to evade the law by following a constant circuit from one area to another, and at times, obtain patronage from aristocrats).
 The Reformation beginning in 1517 did not consider them foreigners anymore, but as local beggars, they also faced discrimination.
-The change in policy was seemingly linked to the fear of the Turks (the Romani were accused of being spies for the Turks).
-Kenrich and Puxon explains that connect the situation with the consolidation of European nation-states, that also stimulated similar policies elsewhere.
+The change in policy was seemingly linked to the fear of the Turks amid the ongoing Ottoman expansion into the Balkans, which directly threatened Central Europe (the Romani were accused of being spies for the Turks).
+Kenrich and Puxon explain that the situation is connected to the consolidation of European nation-states, which also stimulated similar policies elsewhere.